near/nearcore/docs/trie.md

 Base structure.
 It is stored in the RocksDB, which is persistent across node restarts.
 Trie communicates with database using `TrieStorage`.
-Trie data is stored in key-value format in `ColState` column, wherein nodes are stored altogether with `Vec<u8>` values.
+Trie data is stored in key-value format in `ColState` column.
+There are two kinds of records:

-For trie node, hash of `TrieKey` maps to `RawTrieNodeWithSize` serialized by custom algorithm.

-For value, its hash maps to the value itself.
+- nodes, for which key is constructed from shard id and `RawTrieNodeWithSize` hash, and value is a `RawTrieNodeWithSize` serialized by custom algorithm;
+- values (encoded contract codes, postponed receipts, etc.), for which hash of value maps to the encoded value.

 So, value can be obtained from `TrieKey` as follows:
-- compute hash of `TrieKey`
+- start from the hash of `RawTrieNodeWithSize` corresponding to the root;
-- get serialized `RawTrieNodeWithSize` from storage and deserialize it
+- descend to the needed node using nibbles from `TrieKey`;
+- extract underlying `RawTrieNode`;
-- extract underlying `RawTrieNode`.
-If it is a `Leaf` or a `Branch` where some key ends, it should contain hash of the value.
+- if it is a `Leaf` or `Branch`, it should contain hash of the value;
 - get value from storage by its hash.

 Note that `Trie` is almost never called directly from `Runtime`, modifications are made using `TrieUpdate`.